Bike Share is a great way to get around town.

 Visit the How It Works page on our website to learn more about bike share.

-Join as an Annual Member or buy a Single Trip, Day Pass or 3-Day Pass through CycleFinder or Transit apps or at a station kiosk.
+Join as an Annual Member or buy a short-term pass through the CycleFinder app or at a station kiosk.
 Take as many quick trips as you want while your pass or membership is active.
 The first 30 minutes of each ride is included in the base price of the pass or with your membership.
 Extra usage fees apply after 30 minutes (see Pricing).
-To avoid overage fees, return your bike to any of the 360 stations every 30 minutes.
+To avoid overage fees, return your bike to any of the 625 stations every 30 minutes.